jingxcc/ten-years/README.md

 2. Start Finding Your Match from "Today's Suggestions"!

-   - After login each day, you'll be provided with today's potential matches.
+   - After logging each day, you'll receive today's potential matches.
 Click on the photo to view images, and the text area to view user profiles.
-   - Depending on your quota of hearts, send likes to your favorite one !
+   - Depending on your heart quota, send likes to your favorite one!
    - Matchmaking logic: - candidates who are not friends - have not sent a friend request previously. -

    ![suggest](./public/README/gif/suggest.gif)